The Big 5 negotiations and Jisc

 These negotiations are vital to the sustainability of academic publishing by the UK higher education and research sector.

-Four out of the five publisher offers - Taylor & Francis, Elsevier, Springer Nature, and Wiley - have met the sector-agreed thresholds for acceptance.
+The five publisher offers - Taylor & Francis, Elsevier, Springer Nature, Sage and Wiley - have met the sector-agreed thresholds for acceptance.

 Negotiating with all five publishers concurrently has created competitive pressure, resulting in stronger offers than those achieved by other consortia globally.
 This demonstrates the power of a unified sector approach under the Next Generation Open Access programme.